 Many candidates won’t apply to your company if you subject them to this kind of soul-crushing monotony.
 So, to attract top contact center talent, you need to support remote or hybrid work and create an onboarding strategy that works for everyone.
 Otherwise, top talent will go to a company that offers a more flexible work environment.

-Keep reading to learn our top tips for creating an onboarding culture that improves contact center retention.
+Keep reading to learn about the importance of contact center training and our top tips for creating an onboarding program that improves retention.

 The first step to improving your onboarding process is to set your goals.
 What are you trying to achieve?
 If you’re reading this article, chances are improving retention is on your mind.
 But what other objectives do you have?
 Increasing sales close rates, improving your CSI score, or reducing customer churn?
 It’s important to make these goals measurable; vague goals like “improving morale” are impossible to track.